PlumObsidian/gvbwatford-static/content/english/blog/canyouhelp.md

 - Do you have the interest or skills to run and maintain this _or_ do you want  to learn about it?
 - Most of the computers here are now running Linux which is a free, open-source operating system.
 Whilst this may be initially baffling for some, I'm happy to run some tutorials on this if the interest is there.
 - In particular, what we are finding with the Linux setups is that you can turn an otherwise older pieces of computer equipment that is destined to be e-waste into something like a file server, music jukebox or even a recording studio setup on a discarded laptop.
 - Linux we have also found to be very customizable for visual impairment or any other use need.
-It makes computers and technology to people who are otherwise excluded. we have string feels about digital exclusion.
+It makes computers and technology to people who are otherwise excluded. we have strong feels about digital exclusion.
 Disability happens when something like a piece of software is poorly designed.
 - Are you an artist or do you want to contribute to the visual identity of Good Vibrations?
 Do you want to learn how to build websites for FREE?
 - Are you a writer or do you feel YOU could write good and interesting copy for a blog?